MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-manage-security-groups.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

 Security groups assign a set of permissions to members of the group.
 For example, members of a Contributors group or Project Administrators group are assigned the permissions that are allowed for those groups.
+To learn more, see [Permissions and groups](permissions.md).

 Azure DevOps is pre-configured with default security groups.
 You can add and manage security groups for your organization with the [az devops security group](/cli/azure/ext/azure-devops/devops/security/group) commands.
 Use this command to: